msang/haspeede/2020/README.md

 **NEW!** The task schedule has been updated and the test set will be released on September 18th.
 See also the task main page or the guidelines for the important dates.

-:warning: :warning: :warning: Please, remind that the Twitter dataset from HaSpeeDe 2018 has already been included as part of the HaSpeeDe 2020 new training set.
+:warning: :warning: :warning: Please, remind that the Twitter dataset from HaSpeeDe 2018 has been included as part of the HaSpeeDe 2020 new training set.

 For any question or problem, please start a topic on our googlegroups mailing list: https://groups.google.com/d/forum/haspeede-evalita2020